NeonLaw/codebase/git_flow/README.md

 ### release/

-A release branch updates the version of one of our packages.
-A release branch can only contain the version bump and the corresponding changelog bump.
+A release branch updates the Cargo, NPM, or Docker version of one of our packages.

+### version-bump/

+After a release branch is merged onto `main`, a `version-bump` branch *MUST* be merged.
+A version bump bumps the package to the next version and updates the Changelog.

 ### deployment/

 A deployment branch updates our infrastructure to run a new version of a package on our managed servers.
-A deployment branch can only contain the necessary changes to deploy a new version of a package.
+A deployment branch can only contain the necessary changes to deploy a new version of a package and must update the global [README](../README.md) file of this repository.